ligsnf/connect-four/README.md

 Future implementation ideas:
 - pop-up box with ok and new game options
 - counter to keep track of how many wins each player has

+Completed implementation ideas:
+- display whose turn it is with conditional formatting for background colour
+- reset game button
+- delayed alert box pop-up on game over
+- hover piece showing where next piece will go
+- check for draw

 <h2> Sources: </h2>